-When you have congestive heart failure, applying for life insurance becomes a bit difficult.
+Have you been diagnosed with congestive heart failure?
+It can make applying for life insurance coverage becomes a bit difficult.

 Life Insurance Underwriting for Congestive Heart Failure